Online Master’s in Homeland Security and Emergency Preparedness | VCU Online

-The Nation’s First Homeland Security and Emergency Preparedness Program
+The Nation’s First Master’s in Homeland Security Degree and Emergency Preparedness

-Why Earn Your Master’s in HSEP From L. Douglas Wilder School of Government and Public Affairs at VCU?
+Why earn your master’s in a homeland security degree online from the L. Douglas Wilder School of Government and Public Affairs at VCU?

 Shield your community from the unpredictable and unknown.

 Become a well-rounded expert to protect against natural disasters, cyber attacks, and terrorist threats through policy and action.

 Take your career — and your service — to the next level.

 Hone your skill set while deepening your understanding of the larger organizational, social, political, ethical and economic aspects of disaster studies.

 Excel in your academic or professional life.

 Enroll in a program designed to help students secure career paths in intelligence, cybersecurity, homeland security, emergency management and more.